 - From Louise: "This is the opposite of a desert-island tool, but it's one I especially enjoy: a plastic orange peeler, a straight rod with a sharp hook at one end that cuts through citrus peels without puncturing the fruit itself.
 The opposite of indispensable, to be sure -- but for some reason I get a ridiculous pleasure out of using it!"

 - From Steven: "A Kumadori carbon steel 4.5" fruit knife from Japan Woodworkers.
 Check it out.
 They're the most beautiful, handcrafted objects you can imagine.
 It stays sharp forever and cuts everything and anything."
-(We've added The Japan Woodworker to our merchant database.)

 And my favorite: